 ART 303C — Core Studio III: Space / Time / Process

 Core Studio III emphasizes the creation of spatial and time-based works and the exploration of their formal principles and conceptual concerns.
 Students will work with space, time, structure, process and material.

 Note — Art History majors choose between Core Studio I and Core Studio II, and do not take Core Studio III.
-Studio Art and Visual Art Studies majors take all three Core Studios.
+Studio Art and UTeach Art majors take all three Core Studios.